alena-shs/tabys-tests/README.md

 Many of these locators were not written properly due to the lack of good attributes.
 Therefore, a lot of these tests might fail if any of the onboarding processes are changed.

+### If the test failed with the error "Element not found":
+- Step 1: run the test locally on the physical device or emulator.
+- Step 2: check if locators are still correct, as they might need an update.
+  - Find the corresponding method in the "object" directory.
+Use error log or your IDE's debug mode.
+  - In that method, find the problematic locator (the element that doesn't exist, or one of the previous element that caused malfunction)
+  - Fix the problematic locator - see Appium documentation to see how to do it.
+To inspect the elements, I highly recommend to use Appium GUI together with Appium Inspector.
+- Step 3.
+Check of there are unexpectedly long waiting time in one of the steps that is causing the test fail.
+In that case, I recommend to use Duration.ofSeconds in conditions of that element, or add Selenide.sleep.

 ## Further automation plan

+- Fix modals issues and finish the already started tests.
+- Refresh user's data in three processes (Can implement it)
+- ETN purchase (Can implement it)
+- IPO paper orders (Warning: there should be available IPO papers)
+- Account deletion with a fresh account (blocked because registration can't be completed)